Skip to content

 Custom OAuth Plugin

-The AMI OAuth plugin handles authorization code and access token requests that are needed for authenticating to AMI.
+The 3forge OAuth plugin handles authorization code and access token requests that are needed for authenticating to 3forge.

-There are three main methods in the 3forge AMI OAuth Plugin: buildAuthRequest, processResponse, and createAmiUserSSOSession.
+There are three main methods in the 3forge OAuth Plugin: buildAuthRequest, processResponse, and createAmiUserSSOSession.

 Main Components